 Verify Synchronization Service Manager on DC

-On Domain Controller, click on start menu and look for Synchronization Service under Azure AD Connect.
-This will launch Synchronization Service Manager.
+On Domain Controller, click on the start menu and look for Synchronization Service under Azure AD Connect.
+This will launch the Synchronization Service Manager.

 Click on tab Connectors, which will show both the connectors for Azure AD and On-premises AD.
 We have options on right side such as run, stop, configure Run Profile to customize the sync option.
 There are lots of other configuration you can do related to synchronization.